ergo-services/ergo/docs/faq.md

 ### Is Ergo production-ready?

 Yes.
 Ergo is used in production systems.
-It supports [mTLS](networking/mutual-tls.md), [NAT traversal](networking/behind-the-nat.md), graceful shutdown, panic recovery with stack traces, and has a comprehensive test suite.
+It supports [mTLS](networking/mutual-tls.md), [NAT traversal](networking/behind-the-nat.md), graceful shutdown, panic recovery, and has a comprehensive test suite.
 The framework has been in active development since 2019.

 ### What license is Ergo distributed under?